 “If your job was as meaningless as theirs, wouldn’t you go crazy too?”

-It is pretty clear from the get-go that Dante has A LOT of problems.
+Dante has A LOT of problems.
 Namely, he works at a lousy job, he has almost no emotional investment into his current relationship, and he lives with his mom.
 Dante has a few other issues though, some that his coworker Randal (Jeff Anderson) is quick to point out: Dante is a pushover.
-Suffering from People Pleaser Syndrome, as this phenomenon is sometimes called, it is obvious that Dante does not stick up for himself.
+Suffering from People-Pleaser Syndrome, as this phenomenon is sometimes called, it is obvious that Dante does not stick up for himself.
 This could be because Dante is depressed.

 Major Depressive Disorder (AKA Depression)